SwathiKeshavamurthy/Coulomb-P1/README.md

  - [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors identified were fixed.
 At the final stage no errors were found.
 But a warning for Google Font imports was found.
 - [CSS Validator](https://validator.w3.org/) was run several times during the project and small syntax errors like brackets closure which were corrected.
 At the time of submission the CSS code successfully passed the validator with no errors.
 - [Lighthouse in Chrome Developer Tools](https://en.wikipedia.org/wiki/Google_Lighthouse) was used to check performance.

+## Responsiveness

+Browser tests on Chrome, Mozilla, and Safari revealed no issues with the website.

+The website performed as expected across a wide range of screen sizes when tested on development tools on a variety of devices, including a Samsung S9 iPhone X , 2560px screens.
+The design process made use of the Chrome development tools to verify breakpoints and responsiveness.
+Accordingly adjustments were made.